 The series openly addressed taboo topics from racism to homosexuality while also making such terms of endearment as “meathead” and “dingbat” part of the American vernacular.

-Archie was an uneducated, prejudiced, arch-conservative with outspoken and working-class opinions on everything.
+Archie was an uneducated, prejudiced arch-conservative with outspoken working-class opinions on everything.

-Completing the Bunker household was Archie’s slow-witted but honest wife Edith (Jean Stapleton) who he referred to as “Dingbat”, his grown daughter Gloria (Sally Struthers), and his unemployed, ultra-liberal student, Polish son-in-law, Mike Stivic (Rob Reiner), who he nicknamed “Meathead”.
+Completing the Bunker household was Archie’s slow-witted but honest wife Edith (Jean Stapleton), whom he referred to as “Dingbat”, his married daughter Gloria (Sally Struthers), and his unemployed, ultra-liberal student, Polish son-in-law, Mike Stivic (Rob Reiner), who he nicknamed “Meathead”.

 Archie was constantly attacking virtually every minority group in existence.